lizconlan/hansard-scraper/README.md

 ### Kindle

-As part of the parsing process, simplified k_html fields are stored at the Fragment level. <code>rake kindle:generate_edition_commons date=YYYY-MM-DD</code> grabs a day's worth, shuffles them into the correct order and does all the fiddly stuff needed to generate a .mobi file in Kindle newspaper format.
+As part of the parsing process, simplified k_html fields are stored at the Fragment level; <code>rake kindle:generate_edition_commons date=YYYY-MM-DD</code> grabs a day's worth, shuffles them into the correct order and does all the fiddly stuff needed to generate a .mobi file in Kindle newspaper format.